thunderbird/webext-support/scripts/preferences/README.md

 * getPref(aName, a Fallback)
 * clearPref(aName)

-This script also provides an init() function which can be called during page load, which will request the state of all preferences and keeps a local cache.
-If that cache has been set up, the 3 main functions will work with this local cache and can be used in synchronous code.
-If init() is not called, the 3 main function will make their requests to the background page and will return a Promise instead of a direct value.
+This script also provides an initCache() function which can be called during page load to setup a local preference cache.
+The 3 main preference functions will then work synchronously with this local cache instead of making asynchronous calls to the WebExtention background page.

 The automated preference load/save support is enabled by calling the load(window) function during page load.